 What is sodium lauryl sulfate (SLS)?
 It sounds unbelievable, but it is detergent.

 I once wrote an article on the chemical difference between soap and detergent.
+That article discusses the chemical differences between soap and detergent.

 Sodium Lauryl Sulfate – There’s More